 ‘You will not,’ Salazar said.
 ‘But it is a powerful advantage while it lasts.
 The magic will protect you in any way it can as long as it lingers in your blood.
 Still, it goes without saying that you should avoid lethal spells, especially the Killing Curse.’

 ‘Why especially?
 Dead is dead.’

 ‘Most lethal spells are really no different from other curses in that they just cause something to affect you.
 In the case of most lethal spells the effect is what truly kills you and effects like that can usually be prevented in numerous ways.
 The Killing Curse is derived from soul magic.
 It literally tears your soul from your body.
-The curse kills you outright rather than causing or creating something to do so, there’re very few ways to stop it.
-In fact, I can’t think of any.’
+The curse kills you outright rather than causing or creating something to do so.’

 ‘The name sounds familiar.’